Create an RDP connection to a Windows VM using Azure Bastion

 If you want to specify a custom port value, Azure Bastion must be configured using the Standard SKU.
 The Basic SKU does not allow you to specify custom ports.

-In the Azure portal, navigate to the virtual machine that you want to connect to.
+In the Azure portal, go to the virtual machine that you want to connect to.
 On the Overview page, select Connect, then select Bastion from the dropdown.

 After you select Bastion from the dropdown, a side bar appears that has three tabs: RDP, SSH, and Bastion.
 Because Bastion was provisioned for the virtual network, the Bastion tab is active by default.
 Select Use Bastion.